arvidn/libtorrent/trunk/docs/manual.rst

 of seconds it should take for the other end to send all the pieces. i.e. the actual number of requests depends on the download rate and this number.

-``sequenced_download_threshold`` is the limit on how popular a piece has to be (popular == inverse of rarity) to be downloaded in sequence instead of in random (rarest first) order.
-It can be used to tweak disk performance in settings where the random download property is less necessary.
-For example, if the threshold is 10, all pieces which 10 or more peers have, will be downloaded in index order.
-This setting defaults to 100, which means that it is disabled in practice.

 ``max_allowed_in_request_queue`` is the number of outstanding block requests a peer is allowed to queue up in the client.
 If a peer sends more requests than this (before the first one has been handled) the last request will be